Climate Change Primer

 Understand Carbon Feedbacks and Why They're So Dangerous

 This 11-minute movie is worth every second because it explains carbon feedbacks (and the scariest feedback of all, the destabilization of methane hydrates — the methane timebomb) so clearly.
-Understanding carbon feedbacks is a crucial part of any climate change primer.
+Understanding carbon feedbacks is a crucial part of any climate change primer — for older students and adults.

 By the way, this movie mentions that "the fate of civilization itself hangs in the balance."
 It's worse than that.
 We are heading toward making the oceans so acidic and the biosphere so uninhabitable that the survival of practically all life is now threatened.